PCMDI/obs4MIPs-cmor-tables/.github/ISSUE_TEMPLATE.md

 If you are *registering content* (RC) for obs4MIPs, please fill out the requested information below.
 If you want to create an issue about something else, please delete the text below and title your issue as appropriate.

 To register (or edit) some or all of the obs4MIPs RC, please title this github issue as follows:
-"RC for *acronym describing your dataset - use your source_name below*" and indicate if you are modifying your input from an earlier issue
+"RC for " + your source_name (as you define below)
+and indicate if you are modifying your input from an earlier issue
 ________________________________________________________________________________________________________
 The following are required registered content (with example content).
 Please replace the example text below with your information:
 1) source_name = 'GPCP'